By Ameera Steward

-Alexander’s mom passed away in 2002, but her love for helping others remains in her role as a co-founder of Pediatrics PM, an urgent-care facility on Birmingham’s Southside.
+Alexander’s mom passed away in 2002, but her love for helping others remains in her role as an administrator of Pediatrics PM, an urgent-care facility on Birmingham’s Southside.
 She also is founder of the Tiffany Alexander Group, which provides strategic planning, public relations, marketing, and special-events services.

 For Alexander, Pediatrics PM, an after-hours pediatrics clinic, is a dream come true because health care is where her heart is.
 In fact, she has fond childhood memories of her pediatrician and dentist.

 “They become a part of your family,” she said.
 “So, being able to give back, being able to keep that legacy going, being able to impact kids’ lives [and having] them remember you when they graduate from high school or college [is wonderful].

 “I knew I wanted to leave a legacy [after retirement],” Alexander said.
 “In my mind, it was something that could live on forever.
 It wasn’t conventional health care, it was something different, something out of the box, something we could one day franchise, that could have multiple locations and reach the entire state.